NotCrowdingOutRuoshi/FSM-Prototype/README.md

 This prototype is developed base on the example [here](http://www.ai-junkie.com/architecture/state_driven/tut_state3.html) and [here](https://sourcemaking.com/design_patterns/state/java/5).

-The basic idea of creating a new character with customized actions is:
+The core idea of creating a new character with customized actions is:
 - Create new character Sprite class
 - Create new character Controller class (optional)
 - Create new character FiniteStateMachine class